 - To carefully monitor any potential impact of STS on response to cisplatin and survival

-The primary endpoint of the study is centrally reviewed absolute hearing threshold, at the age of ≥3.5 yrs, by pure tone audiometry, graded by Brock criteria.
+- The primary endpoint of the study was centrally reviewed absolute hearing threshold, at the age of ≥3.5 yrs, by pure tone audiometry, graded by Brock criteria.

 - Newly diagnosed patients with standard risk hepatoblastoma are treated with 4 chemotherapy courses every 2 weeks before surgery and 2 courses after surgery.

 - Patients are randomly assigned to receive cisplatin alone or cisplatin followed by STS.
 Cisplatin 80 mg/m² is administered i.v. over 6 hrs.